0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 ### Chain data

-Chain root is recomputed and verified against the chain root in the block data section.
+Chain commitment is recomputed and verified against the chain commitment in the block data section.

 ### Account data